British Stammering Association

-The British Stammering Association (BSA), trading as STAMMA since 2019, is a national membership organisation in the United Kingdom for adults and children who stammer, their friends and families, speech and language therapists and other professionals.
+The British Stammering Association (BSA), trading as Stamma (styled "STAMMA") since 2019, is a national membership organisation in the United Kingdom for adults and children who stammer, their friends and families, speech and language therapists and other professionals.
 It became a charity in 1978 and is based in London.
 The mission of the charity is to support anyone who stammers in the UK and tackle the stigma, ignorance and discrimination that people who stammer face so that they can live their lives in full and with dignity.
 It describes stammering as a neurological condition and estimates that up to 3% of adults in the UK have a stammer.

 Organisation

 The association's chief executive, since June 2018, is Jane Powell.
-The chair, since 2021, is Joanna Gaukroger.
+The chair, since 2024, is Roger Pim.

 President and patrons

 The organisation's president was Brian Dodsworth, who died in 2021.

 Stamma's patrons are: broadcaster and former MP Ed Balls, former Scotland international rugby captain Kelly Brown, author Jonty Claypole, Dame Margaret Drabble DBE, former MP and MSP John McAllion, David Mitchell, author of Black Swan Green, actor, rapper and podcaster Scroobius Pip, Arwel Richards, novelist, poet, playwright and presenter Owen Sheers, Jon Smith and Baroness Whitaker.

 Previous patrons have included Nicholas Parsons CBE and Jonathan Miller, both now deceased.